agusrol/task_list_laravel/README.md

 Before setting up the project, make sure you have **PHP 8.2 or later** installed on your system.
 It can be obtained from a XAMPP installation or downloaded separately.
 Be sure checking in cmd your PHP version.
 This project db was setup using Docker.
 You have the file for making the container in the files, it's the yml.
+Of course you can use a database directly install on you OS

 ### 📥 Install Composer
 Composer is the dependency manager for PHP.
 If you haven't installed it yet, download and install it from [getcomposer.org](https://getcomposer.org/).